 By the way, Original Medicare covers almost no medical services outside of the country, so this is an added feature of one of this robust Medicare supplement insurance.
 Also, a 2017 study found that most doctors do charge more than Medicare allows, so having your supplement insurance pay for these excess charges is very handy.
 When you are sick or injured, you want to find the best doctor and not the cheapest one.

-Who Considers Medicare Plan G?
+Who Considers Medicare Plan G in 2018?

 People who buy plan G are similar to those who buy plan F. They want to pay their premium and let their insurer worry about the rest of it.
 These are also people who want the freedom to access their choice of doctors and not worry if they happen to travel outside of a provider network or need a specialist that their network doesn’t have in a convenient location.